 While we wait for the NHL to hopefully resume its season, NBC Sports Washington is looking back at the 20 best wins of the Capitals' season so far.
 Mark Zaner, producer for Caps Faceoff Live and Caps Overtime Live, has watched every game.
-His rankings continue with No. 18, a 4-1 win against the Dallas Stars on Oct.
-12 that included a promising effort from Ilya Samsonov, a Tyler Lewington appearance and the Caps doing something they hadn't done in 24 years.
+His rankings continue with No. 12, a 4-2 win against the Calgary Flames on Nov.
+3 that featured a hat trick for a player not named Alex Ovechkin and a lot of love for the newest champions in town.

 WHY IT WAS SIGNIFICANT